getsentry/sentry-laravel/README.md

 Please note that starting with version `>= 2.0.0` we require PHP Version `>= 7.2` because we are using our new [PHP SDK](https://github.com/getsentry/sentry-php) underneath.

-The Laravel and Lumen version listed below were supported in previous versions:
+The Laravel versions listed below were supported in previous versions of the Sentry SDK for Laravel:

 - Laravel `<= 4.2.x` is supported until `0.8.x`
 - Laravel `<= 5.7.x` on PHP `<= 7.0` is supported until `0.11.x`